D1scak3/k8s-playground/docs/vm.md

 2. Network
 3. Dependencies

-The VMs are created through Gnome Boxes.
+The VMs are created through `libvirt`.
 By default the VMs should be in the `virbr0` network interface, which in turn should be in `bridge` mode by default.

 ## 1. VM info